backstage/backstage/docs/features/software-templates/writing-templates.md

 `yaml` together.
 All the form inputs from the `parameters` section, when passed to the steps will be available by using the template syntax `{{ parameters.something }}`.
 This is great for passing the values from the form into different steps and reusing these input variables.
+To pass arrays or objects use the syntax `{{ json paramaters.something }}`.

 As you can see above in the `Outputs` section, `actions` and `steps` can also output things.
 So you can grab that output by using